FIFA 13

 FIFA 13 is a football simulation video game developed by EA Canada and published by Electronic Arts worldwide under the EA Sports label.
 The game was released in late September 2012 in most regions with the Japanese release being in October.

-It is the first game in the series to use the PlayStation Move on the PlayStation 3 and the Kinect sensor on the Xbox 360.
+It is the only FIFA game released on the Wii U (for which it was a launch title), while also being the first game in the series to use the PlayStation Move on the PlayStation 3 and the Kinect sensor on the Xbox 360.
 FIFA 13 included new features to the FIFA franchise such as the First Touch Control and new celebrations were also added.
 A demo of the game was released on 11 September 2012, with the following teams being playable: Borussia Dortmund, Manchester City, Juventus, A.C.
 Milan, Arsenal, and was downloaded a record 1.99 million times within three days.

 Features

 A new additional feature in FIFA 13 is to support Kinect for Xbox 360 and PlayStation Move for PlayStation 3.

 The Wii U version includes some exclusive touch-based features including the ability to shoot precisely by tapping an image of the goal and managing the match in real-time.